SENSEiXENUS/senseixenus.github.io/posts/Notes/Notes.md

 ------------

-- Just like sqli, it involves injecting a malicious statement into a ldap query.You'll notice that the variables `username` and `password` are passed into the ldap query without being filtered.
+- Just like sqli, it involves injecting a malicious statement into a ldap query.You'll notice that the variables `username` and `password` are passed into the ldap query unfiltered.

 ```python3
 if request.method == 'POST':